Caraquet Parish

-Caraquet is a civil parish in Gloucester County, New Brunswick, Canada.
+Caraquet is a geographic parish in Gloucester County, New Brunswick, Canada.

 For governance purposes, the parish is divided between the towns of Caraquet, Hautes-Terres, Rivière-du-Nord, and Shippagan.
 All municipalities are members of the Acadian Peninsula Regional Service Commission (APRSC).

 Origin of name

 Historian William F. Ganong described the origin of the name as uncertain, the Mi'kmaq Caluget possibly being their pronunciation of a French name for the area.

 History

 Caraquet was erected in 1831 from Saumarez Parish; it originally included Shippegan Parish and Paquetville Parish.

-In 1851 Shippegan was erected as its own parish.
+In 1851, Shippegan was erected as its own parish.

-In 1897 Paquetville was erected as its own parish.
+In 1897, Paquetville was erected as its own parish.